-The decision to award either RSUs or PSUs and the allocation between RSUs or PSUs and stock options for senior management is made annually by the Board, upon recommendation by the Human Resources Committee, taking into consideration the Corporation's cash position and expected future cash requirements, the dilutive impact of RSUs compared to PSUs, the impact to the Corporation's financial results and balance sheets and other factors.
+The decision to award either RSUs, or Executive DSUs and the allocation between RSUs, Executive DSUs, and stock options for senior management is made annually by the Board, upon recommendation by the Human Resources Committee, taking into consideration the Corporation's cash position and expected future cash requirements, the impact to the Corporation's financial results and balance sheet and other factors.

-In determining the relative emphasis placed by the Corporation on cash compensation versus equity-based incentives (which include stock options, RSUs and PSUs), the Human Resources Committee regularly uses surveys provided by management and external consultants.
+In determining the relative emphasis placed by the Corporation on cash compensation versus equity-based incentives (which include stock options, RSUs, and Executive DSUs), the Human Resources Committee regularly uses surveys and benchmarking analysis provided by management and external consultants.
 These consultants assist the Human Resources Committee by providing data in respect of the Corporation's competitors in the U.S. and Canada as well as comparisons to retailers in Canada and companies with a similar market capitalization in Canada.
-The Human Resources Committee has historically targeted compensation practices to be at the 75th percentile of Canadian benchmarks so that it is able to recruit and retain appropriate candidates in a competitive labour environment.
+The Human Resources Committee has historically targeted compensation practices to be at the 75th percentile of Canadian benchmarks so that it is able to recruit and retain top talent in a competitive labour environment.